ntomczyk/mod_project/README.md

 - After setting runner restart Pycharm.

 # Load environment variables from .env
-- In **.default.env** there are all the variables needed to run the tests.
+- In **.modivo.pl.env** there are all the variables needed to run the tests.
-- **It is required to set all variables in your own .env and add them to .gitignore before running the tests**
+- **It is required to set all variables in your own .env regarding of language version and add them to .gitignore before running the tests**
 - You can specify the ENV credentials on the command line, it will override existing one:

 ```
-pytest --envfile .dev1.env
+pytest --envfile .modivo.pl.env
 ```

 # Running tests: